 However, before we get all excited about the extension of this to AI, we do need to recognize three main problems.

-These will be addressed in Part 2 of this article.
-Coming soon!
+These are addressed in Part 2 of this article.

 Posted by Phillip Slater